github/developer.github.com/content/changes/2015-01-19-an-integrators-guide-to-organization-application-policies.md

     provide a link to their authorization details under their GitHub account settings as [described in the OAuth documentation][auth-link].

-- **Via the API.** For an even better user experience, [use the API][list-orgs] to list which user organizations your application can access, and provide users with the link mentioned above to request access from their organization admins.
+- **Via the API.** For an even better user experience, [use the API][discovering-guide] to list which user organizations your application can access, and provide users with the link mentioned above to request access from their organization admins.

 ### Listing accessible organization resources